-All of these things make it important that you consider where you are going to be placing your camera and if the camera is going to need a human operator manning the camera or not.
+All of these things make it essential that you consider where you are going to be placing your camera and if the camera is going to need a human operator manning the camera or not.

 Optical Zoom Capabilities

-Optical zoom actually refocuses the picture with lenses that change the size of the image the image sensor is seeing.
+Optical zoom refocuses the picture with lenses that change the size of the image the image sensor is seeing.

 Do you choose HD, Full HD, Or 4k?
 Each of these come with a higher price point.
 The question is whether or not people will notice the difference.
 I think they would be hard pressed to tell the difference between HD and 4k on a streaming video of your service.
-However on your video announcements, they may tell the difference if the screen you are projecting to is a large one.
+However, on your video announcements, they may show the difference if the screen you are projecting to is a large one.

 4k records the images at 4x the clarity of HD.
-This is the direction the industry is moving and someday HD will go the way of VGA cameras of the past.
+This is the direction the industry is moving, and someday HD will go the way of VGA cameras of the past.
 So part of your decision is how long you expect to use the camera before you might upgrade to higher quality.
 There is nothing wrong with starting out on a budget with a vision to improve in the future.

 Another consideration is that most modern video editors that are out today can edit within the scene.
 So if you want to crop a video scene, with a 4k image, you do not lose any of the video quality.